Living with Hepatitis

 - discussing alternative therapies with a medical practitioner, as some can affect the liver or interfere with treatment

 Alcohol is poisonous to the liver.
-If you have hepatitis B or C, one of the best things you can do for yourself is to stop drinking or reduce this as much as you can.
+If you have hepatitis B or C, one of the best things you can do for yourself is to reduce drinking as much as you can or stop altogether.
 Alcohol may increase damage to your liver and may cause liver scarring (cirrhosis) and liver cancer.

-If you have hepatitis B or C, the ideal is that you don’t drink any alcohol at all.
+If you have hepatitis B or C, it is strongly recommended that you don’t drink any alcohol at all.
 If you do drink it is important to limit the amount consumed to reduce further possible damage to your liver.